 Alcumus is a leading provider of technology-led risk management solutions.
-It supports its international clients - nearly 50% of the FTSE 100 index and many Fortune 500 companies - with a wide range of compliance and risk management services.
-Dedicated to helping organisations take care of their people, customers and the environment, Alcumus provides expertise and scalable technology that enables effective management through digitisation of ESG, EHSQ, supply chain, contractor and chemical management processes.
-The in-house team of specialists also provide HR consultancy and workplace monitoring services, training and UKAS accredited certification, and accreditation support.
+It supports its clients with a wide range of compliance and risk management services.
+Dedicated to helping organizations to take care of their people, customers and the environment, Alcumus provides expertise and scalable technology that enables effective management through digitization of ESG, EHSQ, supply chain and contractor management processes.